Please click the question below to expand the section. If you have any additional questions, please contact us.

 MCHS does not currently accept relinquished pets directly from the public.
 Instead, we pull homeless animals from overcrowded municipal shelters in Maryland, Virginia, West Virginia and the District of Columbia.

 The Montgomery County government operates an open admission, public shelter for strays and owner-relinquished animals of all species and breeds.
-You may contact the Montgomery County Animal Shelter at (240) 773-5900.
+You may contact the Montgomery County Animal Shelter (MCASAC) at (240) 773-5900.

 Stray animals must be taken to the Montgomery County public animal shelter, located at 7315 Muncaster Mill Road in Derwood, MD.
 Pet owners who have lost a pet will go to the animal shelter looking for it.